What to expect at CES 2024

 It’s the biggest consumer-technology conference on the planet and yet CES just keeps getting bigger.
 And this year, people who love to watch the trends will have plenty to look into.

-BestReviews is in Las Vegas to cover all of the newest and greatest products readying to launch, already on the market or trying to find a bigger reach.
-So before the madness really begins on Tuesday, we attended the media preview events to provide you a look into what you can expect to be leading the way this year at CES.
+BestReviews is in Las Vegas to cover all of the newest and greatest products readying to launch, already on the market, or trying to find a bigger reach.
+So before the madness begins on Tuesday, we attended the media preview events to provide you with a look into what you can expect to be leading the way this year at CES.

 After walking around the exhibits at the CES Unveiled event, it was clear this was true.
 Almost everything fell into the above three categories.